robak86/hardwired/README.md

 Additionally, you can make the definition cascading using `scope.cascade(definition)`.

-##### Inheriting instances from the parent scope

-- `scope.inheritLocal(definition)` - inherits the instance from the parent only for the current scope
-- `scope.inheritCascading(definition)` - inherits the instance from the parent for the current and all descendant scopes

 ### Container configuration (root scope)

 The configuration is provided while creating a new container.
 It's similar to the [Scope Configuration](#scope-configuration), but it also allows binding singletons.
-Additionally, it doesn't allow inheriting any values as there is no parent scope.

 ```typescript
 import { container, configureContainer, fn } from 'hardwired';